Optimize Customer Data with Standard and Custom Objects

 Create a Custom Object

-Let’s work alongside D’Angelo to see how he builds the Property object.
-We need this object later, so don’t skip these steps!
+Follow along as D’Angelo to see how he builds the Property object.
+You need this object later, so don’t skip these steps!

 - Scroll to the bottom of this page and create a trailhead playground.
 Don’t skip this step!
 You need to use a fresh and clean Trailhead Playground for this module.